CloudChi/FX-Framework/Quick_Start_v3.md

 Perform Script [Specified: From list; "sub: set all fields (fxp)" ; Parameter: JSONSetElement ( "{}" ; "fx_options" ; True ; JSONBoolean ) ]
 ```

-Which will return the documentation as a JSONObject:
+Which will return the documentation for that script as a JSONObject:

 ```
 {